From Tutte to Floater and Gotsman: On the Resolution of Planar Straight-line Drawings and Morphs: Piecewise Linear FG-Morphs

-It is intuitive that a piece-wise linear morph $\langle \Psi_0,\Psi_1,\dots,\Psi_k\rangle$ satisfying Properties~(a)--(d) exists (roughly speaking, this can be obtained by mimicking the FG-morph $\mathcal M$ by a sequence of ``suitably short'' linear morphs); it is however not obvious, in our opinion, that one of such piece-wise linear morphs exists composed only of a finite number of linear morphs, as ensured by Property~(e).
+It is intuitive that a piecewise linear morph $\langle \Psi_0,\Psi_1,\dots,\Psi_k\rangle$ satisfying Properties~(a)--(d) exists (roughly speaking, this can be obtained by mimicking the FG-morph $\mathcal M$ by a sequence of ``suitably short'' linear morphs); it is however not obvious, in our opinion, that one of such piecewise linear morphs exists composed only of a finite number of linear morphs, as ensured by Property~(e).